-- The State of Texas says that in order for a student to take college credit bearing courses, the student must meet the TSI Readiness Standards. - Students can either be TSI Exempt or must take the TSI Assessment (TSIA) and make a minimum score to take a college credit course.
+- The State of Texas states that for a student to take college credit bearing courses, the student must meet the TSI Readiness Standards. - Students can either be TSI Exempt or must take the TSI Assessment (TSIA) and make a minimum score to take a college credit course.